Mustafaaa819/Inflation_Prediction/README.md

 Polynomial Regression: better, fits the curve but still limited.
 Random Forest Regression: most accurate, captures real patterns in inflation.

-📌 Next Steps
-Try more advanced models (XGBoost, LSTM).
-Add more features (like oil prices, GDP, etc.) for even better accuracy.

 👉 Simple project, but shows how different regression models perform on real-world data like inflation.